filippo-orru/personal-site-hugo/content/projects/bachelor-thesis/index.md

 After gathing some responses.
 The results can be viewed in a list which shows each question with a bar chart or table, depending on the question type.
 Choice-questions also have the option to view the responses as a table.

-While not yet available at the time of writing the bachelor thesis, when a survey is published alongside a post, users of the Studo app can now fill it out right in the news feed.
+While not yet available at the time of writing the bachelor thesis, surveys can now be filled out right in the Studo app's news feed.
 Previously, users had to tap the post and then the survey would open in an in-app browser.

+TODO image of survey inline?

 ## Google Forms
 {{< image src="images/survey-creation-platforms/google/overview.png" alt="Google Forms overview page" >}}